umd-lhcb/ut-hw-doc/docs/burnin/lvr_operations/lvr_operations.md

         Check for loose connections to the terminal blocks

 6. Disconnect the grounding wires
-7. Loosen the wedge locks and take out LVRs
+7. Loosen the wedge locks and take out LVRs.
+Detach the thermal sensors as space around LVR opens up.

+    !!! warning
+        Take care not to pull wires off the sensors' leads

     !!! note
-        Wedge locks are loose after 2.5-3 complete turns.
+        Wedge locks should be loose after 3 complete turns.
         If you still have trouble moving the LVR, make sure it's not blocked by the crate's bottom horizontal rail.

 8. Double-check the LVR IDs, and update the database